European shares climb as Germany's DAX hits new high

 "We always have a preference for buying Germany whenever there is a reason to buy any European equity market since the euro currency works most in favour of Germany," said Richard Edwards, head of trading and research firm HED Capital.

-However, Edwards said the DAX's rally may peter out in the near term and he recommended trimming back positions on that index in order to book profits.
+However, Edwards felt the DAX's rally may peter out in the near term and recommended trimming back positions on that index in order to book profits.

 "Be very careful with long positions here and consider taking profits very soon," he added.

+Technical analysis charts show the DAX has a "relative strength indicator" reading of just under 70 - hovering just below the technically "overbought" level which occurs when the RSI reading goes above the 70 point mark.

-Retail stocks performed well in light of the Christmas holiday sales season, when companies slash prices in order to lure in shoppers.
+Retail stocks also performed well in light of the Christmas holiday sales season when companies slash prices in order to lure in shoppers.

-Spain's Inditex was up 0.8 percent and France's Kering up 1.7 percent.
+The STOXX Europe 600 Retail Index was up by 0.6 percent, and Hobart Capital equity sales trader and director Justin Haque said his favoured stocks in the sector included Inditex and HMB as he felt they would do well out of the Christmas holiday sales season.

 * Idbi bank clarifies on news item "idbi bank employees to go on strike on 12 april: aibea"